Help is on the way!

 Money management requires sharp cognitive skills, and it’s often one of the first areas where problems appear.
 You might notice stacks of unopened bills, get calls from collection agencies, or see late payment notices.
 Your parent might also have trouble with simple calculations at the store or make unusual purchases.
 These financial slip-ups could indicate memory loss or confusion.
 Gently offering to help them organize their bills or set up automatic payments can be a good first step and a way to assess if they need more support developing coping skills for daily tasks.

-Watch for Physical and Cognitive Warning Signs
+Physical and Cognitive Signs It’s Time for More Help

 Changes in physical ability and cognitive function often go hand-in-hand.
 It’s easy to dismiss a single stumble or a forgotten name as a normal part of aging, but a pattern of these incidents can signal that your parent needs more support.
 Paying attention to these shifts is key to ensuring their safety and well-being, both inside and outside the home.
 These signs can be subtle at first, so it’s important to look for consistent changes in their abilities.